vinmorel/MapleWrapper/README.md

 * Is incredibly user-friendly.
 Get started with 2 lines of code.
 * Extracts player position, player stats, and mob position out of the box
 * Is easy to debug.
-Use the inspect() method to figure out what's going on behind the scene.
+Use the inspect() method to figure out what's going on behind the scenes.
 * Is thredded FAST!

 ### QuickStart Guide